Pilopa/mtg-cube/tools/database-generation/README.md

 - `output/indices` contains the indices used for card search across the application.
 The `output/indices/versions-{index-version-hash}.json` file is treated as an entry point and links to individual index files.

 Copy or move the `output/cards` and `output/indices` directories into `/src/assets` for the application to gain access to the database files.
+Copy or move the `output/maps` directory into `/src/app/shared/models/static` for the application to gain access.

 Update the hashes in `/src/environments/environment.ts` with the ones in `output/versions.json`.